codeddraig/ffau/README.md

 git clone https://github.com/codeddraig/ffau.git
 ```

 2. Import our libraries in a specific order.
 Due to Blockly being our main dependency, you have to import our assets quite specifically.
-Here's a perfect example (we'll assume you've put cloned Ffau into ./assets/ffau):
+Here's a perfect example (we'll assume you've cloned Ffau into `./assets/ffau`):

 ```html
 <head>